frederickm13/frederickm13.github.io/_posts/2022-06-24-ssh-macos-keychain.md

 - `AddKeysToAgent`: Instruct SSH to automatically load all private keys into the `ssh-agent` identity cache.
 - `UseKeychain`: Instruct SSH try and load private key passphrases from the MacOS Keychain, if they are present.
 This will also configure SSH to store private key passphrases in the MacOS Keychain once they are verified to be correct.

+### 3. Add private key passphrase to the MacOS Keychain.
-3. Once the above lines have been added, you can add any private key passphrases to the MacOS Keychain using the following command.
+Once the above lines have been added, you can add any private key passphrases to the MacOS Keychain using the following command.

 <pre class="w3-light-grey w3-round" style="overflow: auto;">